 So yeah, hyper six allows this gun to function and operate with ease.
 And you guys can, you guys can service the regulator, lubing it and replacing o-rings extremely easy, by, you know, going inside the inside of the grip, but there's not many screws to get this thing apart.
 So the new hyper six reg is included and then they do have theirs, I believe they call it their True Cam on-off system here, their air port system here.
 So this is, disengages and engages the air right here on the bottom of the ASA.
 And Mark something in this region, do you notice what's is it missing something?

 [Mark] Yeah, where's the macro line?

-[Tony] the macro line, it goes all through the ASA up through the hyper six regulator and directly into the gun.
+The macro line goes all through the ASA, up through the hyper six regulator and directly into the gun.
 There is no macro line on this thing at all.
 Super light, very, very comfortable.

 [Mark] I only play with guns with macro lines so...

 You know, that's fine.
 All right, let's throw the tank on this bad boy.
 Today we chose the Ninja Lite tank, which is a 68/4,500 PSI bottle, a new redesigned engagement with the fatter breast pin.
 Let's throw the tank on the gun and then the hopper's going on next.
 So these tanks are extremely light.
 We've done videos on these before using standard output operating pressure.
 These are right around 800 PSI output.
 You guys can add or take shims as long as you know what you're doing to lower the output pressure.
 If you guys want to.
 So I like that.